bobis33/VEngine/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/bobis33/VEngine/blob/main/LICENSE)

-# VEngine - Vulkan Graphics Engine
+# VEngine - Vulkan based Game Engine

 **WORK IN PROGRESS!**

-Welcome to **VEngine**, a Vulkan-based graphics engine.
+Welcome to **VEngine**, a Vulkan-based game engine.

 I Build this project to learn more about Vulkan and graphics programming in general.
 The goal is to create an efficient engine that can be used for various projects, such as games, simulations, and visualizations.